vacu9708/Shopping-mall/README.md

 ## Docker
 For containerizing individual microservices

-## Kubernetes (to be implemented later)
-- `Scalibility`: Kubernetes allows services to be easily scaled horizontally across a cluster of machines by adding or removing instances based on demand.
-- `Service discovery`: Kubernetes provides a service discovery mechanism, allowing services to find and communicate with each other using DNS or environment variables.
-- `Load balancing`: Kubernetes also includes a load balancer that distributes traffic across multiple instances of a service.

 ## Cloud
 AWS EC2(for deployment), AWS S3(for storing images)

 ## CI/CD
 Jenkins (in combination with github webhook, AWS EC2)<br>
 CI/CD pipelines are used to automate build, testing and deployment process.

+## Postman
+For API testing and documentation

+## Kubernetes (to be implemented later)
+- `Scalibility`: Kubernetes allows services to be easily scaled horizontally across a cluster of machines by adding or removing instances based on demand.
+- `Service discovery`: Kubernetes provides a service discovery mechanism, allowing services to find and communicate with each other using DNS or environment variables.
+- `Load balancing`: Kubernetes also includes a load balancer that distributes traffic across multiple instances of a service.

 ## Monitoring and Logging (to be implemented later)
 ### Logback with Logstash encoder: